mustafahamoody/nerf_autonomy/README.md

 - System with an NVIDIA GPU (CUDA Capable System)
 - At Least 80 GB of free space (For Docker Containers and Data)
 - Install and setup [Docker](https://www.docker.com/)
-- Add Nvidia Docker for containers to have access to the GPU
+- Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for containers to have access to GPU

 Begin by cloning this repository